AlexandraN2001/greeting-js/README.md

-# Node.js Docker App 🌐
+# greeting.js Docker App 🌐
-Node.js Docker App is a simple HTTP server application built with Node.js.
+greeting.js is a simple HTTP server application built with Node.js.
 It responds with the message: "Hello, my name is Alexandra".
 This project is containerized with Docker, making it easy to deploy and run across various environments. 🚀
 # Deployment on Render 🌍
 Access the deployed app at: https://greeting-js.onrender.com/
 # Project Structure 📁
-The project is organized as follows: node-app/
+The project is organized as follows:
+ProjectsJS/
 │
 ├── greeting.js       # Main Node.js application code